mbta/mobile_app/README.md

 ### Prerequisites

+Install libyaml, `brew install libyaml`.
+It is needed to install ruby

 Install the tools specified in `.tool-versions`.
 You can use [asdf](https://asdf-vm.com/) to help manage the required versions.

 Install [direnv](https://direnv.net/) if you don't already have it, copy `.envrc.example` to `.envrc`, populate any required values, then run `direnv allow`.